bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 2. What is a lifecycle event in React?

-    * Lifecycle events can be described as the birth, growth and death of the component (components can die!? :scream:)
+    * Lifecycle events can be described as the birth, growth and death of the component (components can die!? :scream:).
+With these lifecycle events we can determine what the component does in each step of it's life just like playing a Sims game.
+This is very useful to set initial data to the state of the component as an example.